thetnaingtn/gdg2k25/slides.md

 ---
 ---
-# Commands: Way to do more things
+# Commands
-- command is just a function which return tea.Msg
+- A command is simply a function that returns a `tea.Msg`.
-- we can do thing in command such as reading from the disk, network call etc.
+- Used to perform I/O (e.g. reading from a disk, making network calls).

 ```go [main.go]
 type fetchProductsDone{